coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

      Lemma test n m (H : m + 1 < n) : True.
      have @i : 'I_n by apply: (Sub m); omega.

-Note that the sub-term produced by :tacn:`omega` is in general huge and uninteresting, and hence one may want to hide it.
+Note that the subterm produced by :tacn:`omega` is in general huge and uninteresting, and hence one may want to hide it.
 For this purpose the ``[: name ]`` intro pattern and the tactic ``abstract`` (see :ref:`abstract_ssr`) are provided.